Anindita Ganguly, Ph.D.

 I am also thankful to Rob Bignell for his editing services and support.

 I have also taught psychology for twelve years in different institutions, such as, community colleges, doctoral programs in clinical psychology and Osher program at University of California, Riverside Extension.
 I love going for long walks, music and traveling far and wide.
-I am also a student of both Eastern and Western religious, spiritual traditions.”.
+I am also a student of world religions and spiritual traditions.